real-jame/realjame-old/jameblog/_posts/2022-10-24-Introducing Spooking Out!.md

 Unlike the base game, where we wish to only include 2 or 3 maps and have the community build more maps, this game was on a lot shorter deadline, so I made just 1 map and the lobby, and the other maps are reused from classic Roblox games.

+We submitted it to the Novetus contest on October 22, and we got a couple players on the server.
+You can see them in the player list of the screenshots I provided, and it was a joy to finally share our work with the public!

 # Wrap-up

 _Spooking Out!_ as well as the existing work from the original game took a lot of effort from both of us in all parts of development.
 We hope you enjoy playing it just as much we did making it!